 Other reasons why customers might abandon their shopping carts include needing to register or the lack of payment options.
 The first can be highly troublesome since it gives you no way to know where to send follow-up emails.

 The next stage of your business’ sales growth needs to concentrate, among other things, on increasing the re-engagement of cart abandoners.
 How you can do this is up for debate.
 You could send your customer an automated email reminding them the product is in their shopping cart.
 However, with no real reason in this email why they should buy your product, you probably won’t achieve a high conversion rate.

 Instead, what you want is to consider is the reason why they abandoned the cart in the first place.
 Then you can send a tailored message that addresses their initial concern and offers them a solution.
 For instance, if they wanted to pay via other methods, including a section in the email about other payment options can seal the deal.

-Abandoned carts are particularly troublesome for online businesses.
-They can be part of a huge section of lost revenue and deny businesses the funds for investment and growth.
-Knowing why a customer has abandoned the cart and then sending follow-up emails specifically targeting their concerns, can help bring a customer back to the website and complete the purchase.
+Abandoned shopping carts are particularly troublesome for online businesses.
+They can be part of a considerable section of lost revenue and deny businesses the funds for investment and growth.
+Knowing why a customer has abandoned the cart and then sending follow-up emails.
+Specifically targeting their concerns, can help bring a customer back to the website and complete the purchase.